jocoly/borpa/README.md

   `!optimize <PROMPT GOES HERE>`
   -Uses the GPT language model to generate a more optimized, descriptive image prompt.

+  `!vid <PROMPT GOES HERE>`
+  -Sends a Modelscope text2vid video generated with the prompt that follows the command.

 ## To run:

 | Requirements                                                                                                    | Description                                                                                                                                                                                                                                     |